 - Verify that the status is Synced in the Alexa Devices section of the page.

-- Verify that the Skill status, Master account linked and with scope value.
+- Verify that the parent account linked with scope value appears on the Skills page.

 - Scroll to the Smart home devices section of the page.